 Under Rev. Fitzgerald, the church formed a trustee board, missionary ministry, and women’s ministry.
 Rev. Fitzgerald served for 44 years then passed away staying true to his word that he would preach for Mt.
 Nebo his whole life.
 The second pastor of Mt.
 Nebo Baptist Church was elected, Reverend William Thomas, who served for 7 years.
 Then came Reverend J. B. Rather who served for 29 years.
 Under Rev. Rather the senior choir and the junior choir were organized.

 Rev. Rather was followed by Reverend Clarence Jones who served 1 year, Reverend R. R. Wilkinson who served 6 years, and Reverend David E. Gordon who served for 18 years.
 Under Rev. Gordon Youth Sunday was established as well as a heating system.
 The current church building was built under Rev. Gordon accommodating the masses that were coming to be a part of Mt.
 Nebo.
 Rev. Gordon gave the first sermon in the new building in 1978.
 Following Rev. Gordon was Reverend Joseph B. Fields, Jr. who served for over 32 years.
+And currently serving is Pastor Damion T. Batts.
 The previous building still remains across the street holding all the memories and history in mint condition.
 It stands a historic monument featured in the Civil Rights in Education Heritage Trail.
 Just as its start, Mt.
 Nebo Baptist Church is built on a foundation of God, love, and family.